ljubobratovicrelja/libcv/README.md

 ### Jpeg
 I've skipped compiling jpeg on windows.
-There's some instructions on the web how to build it using nmake, but I've had no look.
+There's some instructions on the web how to build it using nmake, but I've had no luck.
 If anyone can help with that, please mail me, I'd be grateful.

 ### OpenBLAS